Alfianzyh/carify/README.md

-# Carify - Car Rental Web Application
+# Carify - Car Rental Landing Page

 **Carify** is a modern web application for car rental services.
 Built using **React JS** and **Tailwind CSS**, Carify delivers a responsive, clean, and user-friendly interface for users who want to rent cars quickly and easily.